 The Communications Act of 1934, as amended (the "Communications Act"), and FCC regulations and policies affect significant aspects of our businesses, which are also subject to other regulation by federal, state, local and foreign authorities under applicable laws and regulations, as well as under agreements we enter into with franchising authorities.
-In addition, our businesses are subject to compliance with the terms of the FCC Order approving the NBCUniversal transaction (the "NBCUniversal Order") and a consent decree entered into between us, the DOJ and five states (the "NBCUniversal Consent Decree"), which contain conditions and commitments of varying duration, ranging from three to seven years after September 2011.
+In addition, our businesses are subject to compliance with the terms of the FCC Order approving the NBCUniversal transaction (the "NBCUniversal Order") and a consent decree entered into between us, the Department of Justice ("DOJ") and five states (the "NBCUniversal Consent Decree"), which contain conditions and commitments of varying duration, ranging from three to seven years after September 2011.

 Legislators and regulators at all levels of government frequently consider changing, and sometimes do change, existing statutes, rules or regulations, or interpretations of existing statutes, rules or regulations, or prescribe new ones, which may significantly affect our businesses.
-For example, Congress is currently considering a number of legislative proposals addressing communications issues, including whether it should rewrite the entire Communications Act to account for the ever-evolving communications marketplace, whether it should reform retransmission consent and whether it should address the FCC's authority to implement open Internet regulations.
-We are unable to predict any such changes, or how any such changes would ultimately affect our businesses.
+For example, in February 2015, the FCC adopted new open Internet regulations that reclassify broadband Internet service as a "telecommunications service," making it subject to common carriage regulations under Title II of the Communications Act.
+In addition, in February 2015, the FCC adopted an order that preempted certain state laws that had restricted municipalities from operating municipally owned broadband networks.
+See "Cable Communications Segment - High Speed Internet Services" below.
+Congress also is expected to consider a number of legislative proposals addressing communications issues, including whether it should rewrite the entire Communications Act to account for changes in the communications marketplace, how it should address the FCC's authority to implement open Internet regulations, and whether it should modify rules relating to cable distribution of local broadcast television stations.
+We are unable to predict whether any such proposals will be enacted into law, or how any such changes would ultimately affect our businesses.
+We are also seeking regulatory approvals from federal, state and local authorities relating to our acquisition of cable systems from Time Warner Cable and Charter and cannot predict what conditions might be applied to any such approvals or how such conditions might affect our businesses.

 The following paragraphs summarize material existing and potential future legal and regulatory requirements affecting our businesses, although reference should be made to the Communications Act, FCC regulations, the NBCUniversal Order, the NBCUniversal Consent Decree, and other legislation and regulations for further information.